emirks/emirks/README.md

 Trying to find the right place to diffuse and the right guidance force.
 (DDPM of Emir)

 Hobby Projects:
-- **Molecular Momentum (dc, mobile):** We create habits, track them, and kick people that are not tracking.
+- **Molecular Momentum (dc, mobile):** We create habits, track them, and kindly remove people that are not tracking.

 Mid Projects:
 - **SStajyer:** AI in Law.
 For any official law case: auto-find preliminary decisions, analyze all the docs attached, generate petitions, and **manage the whole cycle**.